Skip to main content

 • Norway

-• Liechtenstein (with effect from July 11, 2021, date of entry into force of Law 11/2021, of July 9, on measures to prevent and combat tax fraud)
+• Liechtenstein (with effect from 11 July 2021, the date of entry into force of Law 11/2021 of 9 July on measures to prevent and combat tax fraud)

 Notes:

-(4) The European Economic Area (EEA) is made up of the members of the European Union plus Iceland, Norway and Liechtenstein.
+(4) The European Economic Area (EEA) consists of the members of the European Union plus Iceland, Norway and Liechtenstein.

 Until July 10, 2021 , regulatory references were made to other EEA countries with which there is an effective exchange of tax information.

-In the regulations in force until July 10, 2021 (section 4 of the first Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud, in wording prior to the modification introduced by Law 11 /2021, of July 9, of measures to prevent and combat tax fraud) included a definition of effective exchange of tax information:
+In the regulations in force until July 10, 2021 (section 4 of the First Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud, in the wording prior to the amendment introduced by Law 11/2021, of July 9, on measures to prevent and combat tax fraud) a definition of effective exchange of tax information was included:

 There is an effective exchange of tax information with those countries or territories that are not considered tax havens , to which the following applies:

-1. An agreement to avoid international double taxation with an information exchange clause, provided that said agreement does not expressly establish that the level of exchange of tax information is insufficient for the purposes of this provision.
+1. An international double taxation agreement with an information exchange clause, provided that such agreement does not expressly state that the level of tax information exchange is insufficient for the purposes of this provision.

-2. An agreement to exchange information on tax matters,
+2. An agreement on the exchange of information on tax matters,

 3. The Convention on Mutual Administrative Assistance in Tax Matters of the OECD and the Council of Europe as amended by the 2010 Protocol.

-Although Liechtenstein is a member of the EEA, it was excluded from the list of “Other EEA countries with effective exchange of tax information” because, being considered a tax haven, it was outside the definition of “effective exchange of tax information.”
+Liechtenstein, although a member of the EEA, was excluded from the list of “Other EEA countries with effective exchange of tax information” because, being considered a tax haven, it fell outside the definition of “effective exchange of tax information”.

-With effect from July 11, 2021 (date of entry into force of Law 11/2021, of July 9, on measures to prevent and combat tax fraud) is modified the drafting of the first Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud, which is renamed “definition of non-cooperative jurisdiction” and the definition of “effective exchange of tax information” disappears ” that appeared in section 4 of the previous wording and a tenth Additional Provision is added that establishes that “ the normative references made to States with which there is an effective exchange of tax information or tax matters, will be understood made to States with which there are regulations on mutual assistance in matters of exchange of tax information in the terms provided for in the Law 58/2003, of December 17 , General Tax , which is applicable .”
+With effect from July 11, 2021 (date of entry into force of Law 11/2021, of July 9, on measures to prevent and combat tax fraud) the wording of the first Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud, is modified, which is now called "definition of non-cooperative jurisdiction" and the definition of "effective exchange of tax information" that appeared in section 4 of the previous wording disappears and a tenth Additional Provision is added which establishes that " regulatory references made to States with which there is an effective exchange of tax information or in tax matters, will be understood to be made to States with which there are regulations on mutual assistance in matters of exchange of tax information in the terms provided for in Law 58/2003, of December 17 , General Tax Law , which is applicable .”

-For the purposes of General Tax Law 58/2003, mutual assistance will be understood as the set of actions of assistance, collaboration, cooperation and others of a similar nature that the Spanish State provides, receives or develop with the European Union and other international or supranational entities, and with other States under the regulations on mutual assistance between the Member States of the European Union or within the framework of conventions to avoid double taxation or other international conventions.
+For the purposes of General Tax Law 58/2003, mutual assistance shall be understood as the set of actions of assistance, collaboration, cooperation and others of a similar nature that the Spanish State provides, receives or develops with the European Union and other international or supranational entities, and with other States by virtue of the regulations on mutual assistance between the Member States of the European Union or within the framework of agreements to avoid double taxation or other international agreements.

 • Council Decision (EU) 2015/2453 of 8 December 2015 on the conclusion, on behalf of the European Union, of the Protocol amending the Agreement between the European Community and the Principality of Liechtenstein on the establishment of equivalent measures to those provided for in Council Directive 2003/48/EC on the taxation of savings income in the form of interest payments.